Codegen’s GraphSitter library provides powerful APIs for systematically manipulating function call sites throughout your codebase.

 for call_site in function.call_sites:

-# Insert a new keyword argument
+# Add the new keyword argument

 for arg in call_site.args:

-# Remove an argument
+# Remove specified argument

-if arg.name == 'existing_arg':
+if arg.name == "existing_arg":

 arg.remove()

-# Rename an argument
+# Rename argument

-elif arg.name == 'arg_to_rename':
+elif arg.name == "arg_to_rename":

-# Modify an argument value
+# Modify argument value

-elif arg.name == 'arg_to_modify':
+elif arg.name == "arg_to_modify":

 Modifying Arguments